elixir-webrtc/ex_webrtc/guides/intro.md

 > #### RTP packet rewriting {: .info}
 > In the example above we just receive the RTP packet and immediately send it back.
 In reality, a lot of stuff in the packet header must be rewritten.
-> That includes SSRC (a number that identifies to which stream the packet belongs), payload type (indicates the codec, even tho the codec does not
+> That includes SSRC (a number that identifies to which stream the packet belongs), payload type (indicates the codec, even though the codec does not
-> change between two tracks, the payload types are dynamically assigned and may differ between RTP sessions), some RTP header extensions.
+> change between two tracks, the payload types are dynamically assigned and may differ between RTP sessions), and some RTP header extensions.
 All of that is
 > done by Elixir WebRTC behind the scenes, but be aware - it is not as simple as forwarding the exact same piece of data!

 Lastly, let's take care of the client-side code.